 The Universe is expanding.
 This means that from Earth, astronomers see that the most distant galaxies seem to be moving away much faster than those that are close by.
-As the distant galaxy travels away from us, the wavelength of light that it emits stretches and is "redshifted" toward the infrared part of the electromagnetic spectrum.
-This means that a very distant galaxy emitting primarily visible or ultraviolet light will appear infrared by the time its light reaches Earth.
+As a distant galaxy travels away from us, the wavelength of light that it emits stretches and is "redshifted" toward the infrared part of the electromagnetic spectrum.
+This means that a very distant galaxy emitting primarily visible or ultraviolet light will appear in infrared light by the time its light reaches Earth.

-Our Universe is about 14 billion years old, and Spitzer has spotted galaxies sitting more than 13 billion light-years away.
+Our Universe is about 14 billion years old, and Spitzer spotted galaxies sitting more than 13 billion light-years away.
 This means that the light from these distant galaxies started traveling toward us when the Universe was still very young, only a few hundred million years old.
 Because the speed of light is finite, these distant objects are observed as they appeared when the Universe was much younger.
-By capturing this light, Spitzer provides valuable information about how and when the first objects in the Universe formed, ultimately giving us snapshots of the way things were.
+By capturing this light, Spitzer provided valuable information about how and when the first objects in the Universe formed, ultimately giving us snapshots of the way things were.